-Authors are required to submit fully formatted papers, with graphs, images, and other special areas arranged as intended for final publication, using the ACM SIGGRAPH Asia paper preparation guidelines.
+Authors are required to submit fully formatted papers, with graphs, images, and other special areas arranged as intended for final publication, using the ACM SIGGRAPH paper preparation guidelines.
 Be sure that all pages are numbered and that the first page contains your paper's ID number, in the place where authors' names normally go (below the paper title).
 You should obtain this paper ID by completing the Online Submission Form before finalizing your paper.
 If your paper is accepted, you will receive instructions for formatting the final version, which will be different, because, among other things, the authors' names and affiliations will be included, and the pages will not be numbered.

-For SIGGRAPH Asia 2011, authors must submit their papers electronically.
+For SIGGRAPH 2011, authors must submit their papers electronically.
 The only allowable format is Adobe PDF.
 We prefer that authors upload supplemental materials (anything except the paper) electronically, but physical submission is also possible.
-If there is some reason why electronic submission is impossible for you, please contact us via the Technical Papers Email Contact Form well before the deadline.
+If there is some reason why electronic submission is impossible for you, please contact contact us via the Technical Papers Email Contact Form well before the deadline.
 See How to Submit for more information.
 For videos, we strongly encourage QuickTime MPEG-4 or DivX Version 6, and for still images, we strongly encourage TIFF, JPG, or PNG.
 If you use another format, you are not guaranteed that reviewers will view them.
 In preparing videos, please choose a reasonable frame size and rate, but be prepared to submit higher-resolution video if a section of your video is selected for the Papers Preview section of the Electronic Theater (see How to Submit).
-If your supplemental materials amount to more than 1 GB of data, you are not guaranteed that reviewers will download and view them.
+If your supplemental materials amount to more than 100 MB of data, you are not guaranteed that reviewers will download and view them.

 Remove any information from your submission materials (paper, video, images, etc.) that identifies you or any of the other authors, or any of your institutions or places of work.
 If you are a well-known author, don't narrate your video; get someone else to do it.
 You must reference all relevant work completely, however, including your own and that of the other authors.
 In the paper, refer to your own published or otherwise widely known work, and to that of the other authors, in the third person (for example: his work, her work, their work).
-Reference as "anonymous" only work that you or the other authors have submitted for publication, but that has not yet been published (Refer to XXX for details).
+Reference as "anonymous" only work that you or the other authors have submitted for publication, but that has not yet been published.